Orientation & New Student Programs

-If your field of study / area of interest falls into one of the following categories: Drama, Dance, Music, Music Business, NCAA athletes, NOAH, Rabinowitz Honors College, Zarb School of Business, Cheer & Dance teams, some of the above sessions will be designated as preferred dates for you.
+If your field of study/area of interest falls into one of the following categories: Drama, Dance, Music, Music Business, NCAA athletes, NOAH, Rabinowitz Honors College, Zarb School of Business, Cheer and Dance teams, some of the above sessions will be designated as preferred dates for you.
 Note that selecting from one of the preferred dates is highly encouraged but not required.

-*International students.
-Please note that all new International Students (F-1 and J-1 students) are required to attend the mandatory international student orientation with dates to be announced shortly.
-For more information about international orientation, please visit: www.hofstra.edu/internationalorientation.
+International students.
+Please note that all new international students (F-1 and J-1 students) are required to attend the mandatory international student orientation.
+For more information about international orientation, please visit www.hofstra.edu/internationalorientation.